Remy-Arinze/moov_bootcamp_2024/README.md

-# Leo Examples - Moov Bootcamp 2024
+# Leo Fundamentals - Moov Bootcamp 2024

 This directory contains Leo code examples along with detailed explanations of the three projects completed during the Moov Bootcamp 2024.